Average NZ Salaries by Age 2025 - Where Do You Stand?

 One way to think about it is that your 20s are for learning, while your 30s and 40s are for earning.
 So this scenario would mean that in your 20s, you choose your field and develop your skills, and then in your 30s and 40s, you focus on extracting the most out of those skills and maximising your earnings.

 During your 30s and 40s, you'll likely be able to build wealth the fastest due to your high income and opportunity to leverage up and invest in property (tied to your income affordability).
-Then, in your 50s and 60s, many people focus on their quality of life and lean into family or relationships rather than work.
+Then, in your 50s and 60s, many people focus on their quality of life with family or relationships, rather than work.
 This pivot means you might ease off and work in a less demanding role or part-time as your goals and ambitions change.
 However, working less will almost always result in a decrease in weekly earnings.

 One way to think about it is that your 20s are for learning, while your 30s and 40s are for earning.
 So this scenario would mean that in your 20s, you choose your field and develop your skills, and then in your 30s and 40s, you focus on extracting the most out of those skills and maximising your earnings.

 During your 30s and 40s, you'll likely be able to build wealth the fastest due to your high income and opportunity to leverage up and invest in property (tied to your income affordability).
-Then, in your 50s and 60s, many people focus on their quality of life and lean into family or relationships rather than work.
+Then, in your 50s and 60s, many people focus on their quality of life with family or relationships, rather than work.
 This pivot means you might ease off and work in a less demanding role or part-time as your goals and ambitions change.
 However, working less will almost always result in a decrease in weekly earnings.

 2. Don't be disheartened if you're below your age bracket's income and net worth benchmarks.